jorzel/hashnode/cmelbedrf000202la5ucxgo3w.md

 Strategic DDD gives us a vocabulary of well-established patterns.
 These patterns describe relationships between bounded contexts.
 Understanding these patterns is like learning the language of system integration.

-### Understanding Upstream and Downstream
+### Upstream and Downstream

 Most context relationships aren't symmetrical.
-There's usually an upstream and a downstream side.
+There's usually an upstream or a downstream side.

 The upstream context provides the contract and has more control over the relationship.
 Think about an authentication service exposing a REST API.
 Or a booking service publishing "ReservationConfirmed" events.

 The downstream context needs to adapt to the upstream interface.
 It has less control but more flexibility in how it uses the upstream data.
 Examples would be a booking service calling an authentication API.
 Or a notification service subscribing to reservation events.

 Some patterns, like Shared Kernel, are symmetrical.
 Both contexts share equal responsibility and control over the shared elements.

+Being familiar with basic terminology, we can go through mapping patterns.

 ### Open Host Service (OHS)